 by Robert Marcos, photojournalist

 The Salton Sea is a paraodox for a multitude of reasons.
 The most striking is that the Salton Sea can exist only as long as the Imperial Valley continues to drain 1.3 million acre feet of salt and pesticide-laden runoff into it, annually.
 That’s exactly how much the Sea loses to evaporation every year.
-But paradoxically – the better the Imperial Irrigation District becomes at conserving Colorado River water, the faster the Salton Sea will dry up.1
+So ironically, the more Colorado River water that’s conserved by Imperial Valley’s farmers the faster the Salton Sea is going to dry up.1

 The Salton Sea’s Top 10 Contradictions